 Street naming and numbering

 The naming and numbering of new streets and houses ensures that duplication of names and numbers do not occur.
 The Council consults with Royal Mail and the developer to ensure that suitable names are chosen.
 Details are also circulated to other organisations including the emergency services.
+We generally aim to complete applications within 4-6 weeks of receipt.

 How to Change a House Name